 Hello, You’ve come to the right place to purchase I’m a Dyslexic Superhero.
-There are 2 publishers you can purchase from – Butterfly Publishing (right here on this website) and Amazon.
+There are a few local shops stocking our book where you can purchase directly from or you can purchase online from – Butterfly Publishing (right here on this website) and Amazon.
 See the table below.

 I’m a Dyslexic Superhero is a 42 page full colour children’s book, written from a 7 year olds perspective.
 This book is honest, uplifting and fun for primary/elementary school kids with or without dyslexia.
 It’s also kid approved which is especially important for reluctant readers.